Lock-Outs and Shut-Offs to Evict Are Illegal

 If that does not work, or if you can’t find the landlord, call a lawyer.
 If you have a low income, call your legal aid office.
 Often, a call from a lawyer to the landlord will solve the problem.

 If you have a lawyer or not, you can go to court and very quickly get an order to get you back into your home.
-Some courts have a form like the one attached to this fact sheet.
+Some courts have a form like the one attached.
 You can also find them online.
-Fill out the court form Lock-out Petition, and take it to your county courthouse.
+Fill out the form and take it to your county courthouse.
 Bring something that shows that you live on the property, like your lease, driver’s license, or utility bill.
 Ask to see a judge as soon as possible.

 If you have a low income, ask at the court for a court fee waiver or “inability to pay” (IFP) form.
 This form asks the court to waive your fees.